green-party-dublin-central/nh-web/site/content/action/_index.md

 Your donation allows me to connect with people and get a message of social equality and environmental responsibility out there.
 Please help me work towards a better future for all.
 [Make a Donation](https://www.gofundme.com/campaign-fund-for-dublin-central)

+**Stay connected**

+Stay connected on Social Media or [click here](/signup) to subscribe to my mailing list to stay up to date on campaigns and issues with which I am involved.

 **Join the Green Party**

 I believe passionately that Green Party principles are a pathway towards a more compassionate, equitable and environmentally responsible society.
 One of the ways to help is to ask your friends and family to get involved.
 [Join the Green Party](https://my.greenparty.ie/join)